testsigmahq/testsigma-docs/src/pages/docs/getting-started/setup/testsigma-cloud.md

 ---
 ##**Creating an account**
-&emsp;
 Go to [https://testsigma.com/signup](https://testsigma.com/signup) to create an account.

 ![Create a new project](https://docs.testsigma.com/images/testsigma-cloud/create-a-new-project.png)

 ---
 ##**Create a new project**
-&emsp;
-To create a new project follow these steps:
 * Click on **create a new project** and fill in the name and description
 * Select the number of applications to be included.
 You can turn on versioning if you need it
 * Select the type of application you’d like to test from - Web, Mobile-Web, Android, iOS or API